 - Trouble letting go of a worry or thought

-- Avoiding or staying away from everyday things that make you nervous
+- Avoiding or staying away from everyday things because they make you nervous

 Is there more than one kind of anxiety disorder?

 Anxiety is different for each person.
 What makes you anxious might be different from what makes your friend or someone else anxious.
-Likewise, there are different types of anxiety disorders.
-For example, some people have specific phobias.
-A phobia (fo-bee-ah) is a VERY strong dislike or fear of someone or something.
+There are different types of anxiety disorders.
+For example, some people have phobias.
+A phobia (fo-bee-ah) is a VERY strong fear of something.
 Someone who has a phobia often becomes overly anxious about certain things, such as spiders, or being in crowded places because they feel like they are in a lot of danger.
-Having a phobia causes them to react strongly even though they are not really in that much danger.
-Another example is called social anxiety where some people are very fearful of speaking to or being around groups of people.
+Having a phobia causes them to react strongly even though the chance of danger is small.
+Another kind of anxiety is called social anxiety where some people are very fearful of speaking to or being around other people.
+They feel that others would judge them and think badly of them.

 What causes an anxiety disorder?